 The BMRA's Spark Program offers an array of programs targeted at developing local youth through the sport of motorcycle riding and racing.
 School outreach tours, public events including the annual Marketplace Santa Claus Parade and the Bermuda Day Parade, designated Youth Open Track Days, the BMRA summer race series, Youth Riding Clinics, and overseas training opportunities are all avenues where talented young riders and potential racers are able to develop their skills and expand their learning through our association.

-Year round Youth Riding Clinics are offered for young riders interested in the sport and skill of motorcycle racing.
+Year-round Youth Riding Clinics are offered for young riders interested in the sport and skill of motorcycle racing.
 Whether your child wants to become the next MotoGP champion, is looking for a little fun on the weekends, or is interested in gaining an early foundation in the basics of motorcycle riding prior to their 16th birthday, our clinics can help.
-Structured lessons are based at the RUBiS Southside Raceway in the island’s east end and include two-hour sessions led by our team of Bermudian ex-pro racers.
+Structured lessons are based at the RUBiS Southside Raceway in the island’s east end and include two-hour sessions led by our team of Bermudian racers.

 Riding 101: Beginners

 Students gain an introduction to the skills necessary to safely ride a motorcycle in Riding Clinic 101, including balance, throttle control, concentration, and learning bike parts and functions.
 Children must be aged 7 years or older and know how to ride a bicycle without training wheels to enter this program.
 Children aged 5 and 6 are also able to opt into the program if they have their own motorcycle for class that they can manage independently.
 Over the course of our 16-hour program, students build body awareness and begin to assess their own limits and capabilities on the track.

 Riding 102: Intermediate